Thinkific has been one of the oldest course platforms out there.

 After you create a certificate, assign it to a course under "Course progress and completion" in the course settings.

-For example, if your course lasts 30 days, setting the certificate to expire in 90 days can encourage students to complete it, thus increasing your course completion rate.
+If your course runs 30 days, expire the certificate in 90 days.
+That urgency can lift your course completion rate.

 Additionally, under the "My Account" section, they can view their certificates at any time in the future, even if their course access has expired.